ying4uang/insightcodechallenge/README.md

 **test-2-venmo-trans**

-To test out if there are transactions between the same people that occurred within one minute.
+To test out if there are transactions between the same two users that occurred within one minute.

 ```
 {"created_time": "2016-03-28T23:23:13Z", "target": "Tyrion-Lannister", "actor": "Jon-Snow"}